Procedure for Fire Department Applicants for Entry-Level Positions

 1. Aerial Ladder Climb – This test is to determine if the candidate has a fear of heights, not his or her climbing ability.
 The candidate, wearing an air pack, will be required to climb to a point seventy-five feet (75’) above the ground and return on an extended aerial ladder attached to an aerial apparatus.
 This exercise is not timed but only a reasonable amount of time will be allowed to complete this portion of the test.

-2. The candidate shall complete one of the following:
+The candidate shall complete all of the following:

 - Pull-ups – Minimum of 7 (palms away)